iRecycleBaguio/irecyclebaguio.github.io/index.md

 ## Express

-#### I.Door-to-Door Recycling Service
+#### I. Door-to-Door Recycling Service

 An order form that allows user to register online for recycling pick-up.
 **Order Form flows**

-1. On-click prompt for subscription service only
+- On-click prompt for subscription service only

 | CASE  | ACTION | DESCRIPTION |
 |:-----|:------------------|:------------------|